-Salt SSH relies on a roster to obtain details such as hostname, ports, and the SSH parameters of a client. { Uyuni keeps these details in the database and makes them available to Salt by generating a temporary roster file for each Salt SSH call.
-The location of the temporary roster file is supplied to Salt-SSh using the --roster-file= option.
+Salt SSH relies on a roster to obtain details such as hostname, ports, and the SSH parameters of a client.
+Uyuni keeps these details in the database and makes them available to Salt SSH by using the uyuni roster module, or by generating a temporary roster file on bootstrapping new clients with the Web UI.
+The location of the temporary roster file is supplied to Salt SSH using the roster-file option.
+For the registered clients roster set to uyuni is used instead to get the roster from the database with uyuni salt roster module.